 The coordinators will inform applicants by e-mail on March 23rd whether or not they are accepted.

-Casa de Velázquez will lodge the 16 selected participants from 7 to 11 June (5 nights), offering accommodation in a shared double room, including breakfast, lunch, visits and transport (bonobus) in Madrid, in particular between the DAI and Casa de Velázquez.
+Casa de Velázquez will lodge the 16 selected participants, offering accommodation in a shared double room, including breakfast, lunch, visits and transport (bonobus) in Madrid, in particular between the DAI and Casa de Velázquez.
 Travelling expenses to Madrid and dinners remain at the expense of the participants.

 Casa de Velázquez and the DAI-Madrid offer up to three 350 Euros travel stipends to students who are enrolled in a higher educational establishment of the Maghreb and sollicitate it.